Fortnum & Mason: History

 William Fortnum was a footman in the household of Queen Anne.
 The royal family's insistence on having new candles every night resulted in large amounts of half-used wax, which Fortnum promptly resold.
 Fortnum also had a side business as a grocer.
-He convinced his landlord, Hugh Mason, to be his associate, and they founded the first Fortnum & Mason store in Mason's small shop in St James's Market in 1707.
+He convinced his landlord, Hugh Mason, to be his associate, and they founded the first Fortnum & Mason store in Mason's small shop at St James's Market in 1707.
 In 1761, William Fortnum's grandson Charles went into the service of Queen Charlotte, and the connection with the royal court led to an increase in business.
 Fortnum & Mason claims to have invented the Scotch egg, in 1738.
 The store began to stock speciality items, namely ready-to-eat luxury meals such as poultry or game served in aspic jelly.

-During the Napoleonic Wars, the emporium supplied dried fruit, spices and other preserves to British officers and during the Victorian era it was frequently called upon to provide food for prestigious court functions.
+During the Napoleonic Wars, the emporium supplied dried fruit, spices and other preserves to British officers.
+In the Victorian era, it was frequently called upon to provide food for prestigious court functions.
 Queen Victoria sent shipments of Fortnum & Mason's concentrated beef tea to Florence Nightingale's hospitals during the Crimean War.

 Charles Drury Edward Fortnum (1820–1899), of the family, was a distinguished art collector and a Trustee of the British Museum, to which he donated his collection of Islamic ceramics.

 In 1886, after having bought the entire stock of five cases of a new product made by H. J. Heinz, Fortnum & Mason became the first store in Britain to stock tins of baked beans.

-The shop at 181–184 Piccadilly was rebuilt between 1926 and 1927 to a neo-Georgian design by the architects Wimperis, Simpson and Guthrie.
+The shop at 181–184 Piccadilly was rebuilt between 1926 and 1927 to a Neo-Georgian design by the architects Wimperis, Simpson and Guthrie.
 The building also incorporates 22–27 Duke Street and 42–45 Jermyn Street.

 In April 1951, the Canadian businessman W. Garfield Weston acquired the store and became its chairman following a boardroom coup.
 In 1964, he commissioned a four-ton clock to be installed above the main entrance of the store as a tribute to its founders.
-Every hour, 4 ft models of William Fortnum and Hugh Mason emerge and bow to each other, with chimes and 18th-century–style music playing in the background.
+Every hour, 4 ft models of William Fortnum and Hugh Mason emerge and bow to each other, with chimes and 18th-century style music playing in the background.
 The chimes were incorporated into Jonathan Dove's orchestral adaptation of Zeb Soanes' children's book Gaspard's Foxtrot, which depicts the clock and its figures as illustrated by James Mayhew.
-Since Garfield Weston's death in 1978, the store has been run by his granddaughters, Jana Khayat and Kate Weston Hobhouse.
+Since Garfield Weston's death in 1978, the store has been run by two of his granddaughters, Jana Khayat and Kate Hobhouse.
 The Chief Executive Officer is Tom Athron, who joined the business in December 2020.

 The store underwent a £24 million refurbishment in 2007 as part of its tercentenary celebrations.

-In March 2012, Queen Elizabeth II, Camilla, then Duchess of Cornwall and Catherine, then Duchess of Cambridge made their first official joint visit to Fortnum & Mason.
+In March 2012, Queen Elizabeth II, Camilla (then Duchess of Cornwall) and Catherine (then Duchess of Cambridge) made their first official joint visit to Fortnum & Mason.
 During this visit, they were each presented with their own personalised hampers.
 The Queen opened the Diamond Jubilee Tea Salon on the fourth floor.